- 1 of

 Visit the Bellagio Fountains

 Sure, they show up in seemingly every Vegas movie and may be the most touristy of many attractions here.
-But you really don’t grasp the scale of these fountains — or the skill of timing the display to music — until you see them in person.
+But you really don’t grasp the scale of these fountains — or the exquisite timing between the visual display and the music — until you see them in person.

 Drop by Strip Hotels Old and New

 Although it keeps growing and evolving, Caesars Palace is — well, it’s still a palace, just as it was when it opened more than 50 years ago.
 The bacchanal theme has worked for decades now, and the Colosseum theater remains a remarkable place to see live acts.
-Among the new hotels, the Cosmopolitan works hard to lay down a feeling of casual luxury, and it's not just for a younger crowd.
+Among the new hotels, the mammoth $4.3 billion Resorts World enlivens the north end of the Strip on the site of the legendary Stardust.
+The Cosmopolitan works hard to lay down a feeling of casual luxury, and it’s not just for a younger crowd.